Medications and Pregnancy

 Download button - information sheet

 Many people with Rheumatoid Arthritis (RA) may wish to have children.
-If this is you, please discuss this with your rheumatology team.
+If this is you, please discuss this with your rheumatology team before you try to fall pregnant.

 With careful treatment, most patients with RA can have healthy pregnancies and healthy babies.